krisk1712/MOUSE/README.md

 # MOUSE
-this is a mouse controller
+This is a mouse controller
+This can be used anywhere and you need some libraries to mae it work.
+All are Python Input